arcxp-ce-support/Fusion-Training-User-Stories/README.md

 Now that we have our util functions, let's add the new output-type for Power-Ups, this will allow us to add custom configurations specific to Power-Ups.

-# Adding the new Output-Type
+# Adding a new Output-Type

-1. In components/output-types/powerup.jsx let's add the html
+1. In components/output-types/powerup.jsx let's add the following code:

     ```